visicom-api/visicom-autocomplete/README.md

 * maxCharsInSuggest - maximum count of chars, displayed in suggest(optional, default = 55)
 * lang - language for search (optional, default = 'local', you can use one of: 'local', 'uk', 'en', 'ru')
 * onSuggestSelected - function to call when suggest was selected (optional, default = () => console.log)
 * map - Leaflet map object.
-When suggest selected, it will zoom on selected suggest (optional)
+When suggest selected, it will zoom on selected suggest (optional).
+If not specified, only onSuggestSelected function will be invoked
 * marker - custom Leaflet marker (optional)
 * proxyApiGeocodeUrl - your proxy url.
 Geocode requests will be send to that url.
 You don't need to specify API key.
 You'll recieve such parameters in GET request: text (search text), lang, key (API key), limit (suggestsLimit) (optional)
 * proxyApiFeatureUrl - your proxy url.
 Feature requests will be send to that url.
 You don't need to specify API key.
 You'll recieve such parameters in GET request: feature_id (feature id you are searching), lang, key (API key) (optional)